pousse-cafe/pousse-cafe.github.io/documentation.md

         ...
     }
+    ...

 The identity of the aggregates to update needs to be extracted from the message.
 Therefore, an aggregate root message listener requires a runner linked using the `runner` attribute.
-Runners which will be [described in greater detail](#runners) later.
+Runners are [described in greater detail](#runners) later.

 Aggregate root's ``newDomainEvent`` method returns a new instance of [event implementation](#implement-messages).
-Aggregate root's ``issue`` method queues the event for issuance after the aggregate update is successfully persisted.
-Both methods may also be used within [hooks](#aggregate-life-cycle-hooks).
+Aggregate root's ``issue`` method queues the event for issuance after the updated aggregate is successfully saved to storage.
+Both methods may also be used within [hooks](#aggregate-root).

 Below algorithm illustrates how an aggregate root listener and its runner are executed and how transactions are handled.